onewelcome/sdk-react-native/README.md

 6. Setup the OneginiConfigModel:
         Create a OneginiConfigModel with implemented the OneginiClientConfigModel.
 Put the file in {packageName}.
 Exmaple "com.onegini.mobile.OneginiConfigModel".
-        More information: https://docs.onegini.com/msp/stable/android-sdk/topics/setting-up-the-project.html section: Running the SDK Configurator.
+        You can also put the file in other place but you have to set the path in OneginiSdk.
+See OneginiSdk More information: https://docs.onegini.com/msp/stable/android-sdk/topics/setting-up-the-project.html section: Running the SDK Configurator.

 7. Setup the SecurityController(not required):